 IAR Sponsored Training: IAR subsidizes post-adoption professional training with Jane Marshall (www.cheerydogs.com) to encourage a life-long and successful bond between the dog and the adopter.
-Classes for young puppies are free to the adopter, and classes for older puppies and adult dogs are provided at a substantial discount.
+Group classes for puppies and adult dogs are provided at a substantial discount to IAR adopters.

 IAR ID#: D-08-071R